-‘Witnessing Resistance’: healing the community with photos and conversations
+‘Witnessing Resistance’: Healing the community with photos and conversations

 The photojournalist shared that he was scared for his life while photographing the white supremacists.

-Amos was punched in the face by a man, who he later photographed, that came from Tennessee just to protest the removal of the statue.
-The attacker wore a t-shirt that had a Swastika symbol and Hitler’s face on it.
+Amos was punched in the face by a man, who he later photographed, who came from Tennessee to protest the removal of the statue.
+The attacker wore a T-shirt that had a swastika and Hitler’s face on it, Amos said.

-He later emphasized the significance of being able to share his brilliance at the Jefferson School.
+He later emphasized the significance of being able to share his photos at the Jefferson School.

 “I can't think of any other place in this community than the Jefferson Center to house an exhibit like this,” Amos said.
 This is the one institution that I know that is designed to actually deal with this kind of stuff that concerns local people of Charlottesville, people of color and most of the people who were really affected by some of the stuff that happened during August 11-12.”